Categories

 The brake controller (if so equipped) is activated when you apply the brakes of the tow vehicle.
 Your tow vehicle brakes will automatically apply the trailer brakes first when properly adjusted.
 This will help keep your tow vehicle and trailer in a straight line and make you stop as if you were driving the tow vehicle alone.
 If swaying or swerving should occur, briefly operating the controller separately from the vehicle brakes may help correct the situation.
 Practice this maneuver on a clear highway.
 Do not wait for an emergency and then grope for the controller.

-When towing a trailer, you might encounter a temporary cooling system overload during severe conditions such as hot days when pulling on a long uphill grade, when slowing down after higher speed driving, or driving long idle periods in traffic jams.
+When towing a trailer, you might encounter a temporary cooling system overload during severe conditions such as hot days when pulling on a long uphill grade, when slowing down after higher speed driving, or when driving long idle periods in traffic jams.
 If the hot indicator light comes on, or the temperature gauge indicates overheating and you have your AC turned on, turn it off.
 Pull over in a safe place and put on your emergency brake.
 Don’t turn off the engine.
 Increase the engine idle speed.
 Lift the engine hood and check for fluid leaks at the radiator overflow outlet.
 Check to see that all drive belts are intact and the fan is turning.
 If you have a problem have it fixed at the next opportunity.
 If there is no problem the light should go off or the temperature should come down within one minute.
 Proceed on the highway a little slower.
 Ten minutes later resume normal driving.

 NOTE

 If the transmission continually shifts between gears on inclines, manually shift to a lower gear.
 A lower gear and reduction of speed reduce the chances of engine overloading and/or overheating.
 When going down a long hill, shift into a lower gear and use the engine’s braking effect.
 Avoid riding the brakes, thus overheating the vehicle and trailer brakes.
 If the engine coolant rises to an extremely high temperature (e.g. coolant temperature needle approaching the red zone) when the AC is on, turn off the AC.
-Engine coolant heat can be additionally vented by opening the windows, switching the climate control fan speed to high and setting the temperature control to the maximum hot position.
+Engine coolant heat can be additionally vented by opening the windows, switching the climate control fan speed to high, and setting the temperature control to the maximum hot position.

 WARNING